 To verify an institution’s accreditation status, students can visit the US Department of Education’s Database of Accredited Postsecondary Institutions and Programs or contact the institution directly.
 This research is crucial to ensure that they are attending an accredited institution and are eligible for federal financial aid, transfer credits, and potential employment opportunities.

-Failing to confirm an institution’s accreditation status could result in students becoming victims of unaccredited universities or diploma mills, which can have detrimental consequences for their educational and professional journey.
+Failing to confirm an institution’s accreditation status could result in students becoming victims of unaccredited universities or diploma mills, which can have serious consequences for their educational and professional journey.
 Therefore, it’s essential to verify an institution’s accreditation status before enrolling.

 Evaluating Program Offerings